 Voices from Developing Countries

 A biodiversity paradox is happening: the most biodiverse ecosystems on Earth are also places highly vulnerable to destruction and degradation.
-Local and indigenous communities, environmental practitioners and scientists from developing countries are often at the forefront of the socioecological and conservation movement in these regions, from Central and South America, to Africa, to Southeast Asia and the Pacific Islands.
+Local and indigenous communities, environmental practitioners, youth and scientists from the Global South are often at the forefront of the socioecological and conservation movement in these regions, from Central and South America, to Africa, to Southeast Asia and the Pacific Islands.
 However, our experiences and perspectives, ideas and innovations, are often lost or rarely heard.
 This blog aims to give a voice to our work.

 Follow Our Blog